Partition Tree: Conditional Density Estimation over General Outcome Spaces: Abstract

 \section{Abstract}

-We propose \pts, a tree-based framework for conditional density estimation over general outcome spaces, supporting both continuous and categorical variables within a unified formulation.
+We propose \pt, a novel tree-based framework for conditional density estimation over general outcome spaces that supports both continuous and categorical variables within a unified formulation.
 Our approach models conditional distributions as piecewise-constant densities on data-adaptive partitions and learns trees by directly minimizing conditional negative log-likelihood.
 This yields a scalable, nonparametric alternative to existing probabilistic trees that does not make parametric assumptions about the target distribution.
-We further introduce \pfs, an ensemble extension obtained by averaging conditional densities.
-Empirically, we demonstrate improved probabilistic prediction over CART-style trees and competitive or superior performance compared to state-of-the-art probabilistic tree methods and Random Forests, along with robustness to redundant features and heteroscedastic noise.
+We further introduce Partition Forest, a bagging extension obtained by averaging conditional densities.
+Empirically, we demonstrate improved probabilistic prediction over CART-style trees and competitive performance compared to state-of-the-art probabilistic tree methods and Random Forests.